History of Mizoram: Lushai Hills

+Lushai Hills were formally declared as part of British India by a proclamation in 1895.
+North and South Hills were united into Lushai Hills district in 1898, with Aizawl as its headquarters.
+The British following the policy of non-interference, did not interfere in the existing institutions of Mizo chieftainship.
+In 1898-1899 the British introduced 'Land Settlement' for chieftainships and demarcating the jurisdiction of chiefs.
+This was the furthest extent of interference the British would pursue until later significant political development.
+The Lushai Hills District was excluded from British law in civil and criminal legal codes.
+The institution of chieftainships was further protected with the introduction of the Inner Line Regulation 1873 and Chin Hills Regulation 1896, which required plains people to have permission to enter and stay in the hills district.

+In 1901-1902 the British introduced the circle administration system.
+This system subsequently divided the Lushai Hill district into 18 circles administered by a circle interpreter.
+Circle interpreters were educated individuals from missionary schools who functioned as intermediaries between chiefs and British administrators.
+The accumulation of wealth from these educated circle interpreters would also lead to a new privileged class different from traditional elitism in chiefdoms.
+This would become a precursor to political development in Mizoram such as the Young Mizo Association and the Mizo Union.

-Mizo Hills were formally declared as part of British India by a proclamation in 1895.
-North and south hills were united into Lushai Hills district in 1898 with Aizawl as its headquarters.
-The process of the consolidation of the British administration in tribal dominated area in Assam started in 1919 when Lushai Hills, along with some of the other hill districts, was declared a "Backward Tract" under the 1919 Government of India Act.
-The tribal districts of Assam including Lushai Hills were declared "Excluded Area" in 1935.
-It was during the British regime that a political awakening among the Mizos in Lushai Hills started taking shape the first political party, the Mizo Common People's Union was formed on 9 April 1946.
+The process of the consolidation of the British administration in the tribal dominated area in Assam started in 1919 when Lushai Hills, along with some of the other hill districts, was declared a "Backward Tract" under the Government of India Act 1919.
+The tribal districts of Assam, including the Lushai Hills, were declared "Excluded Area" by the Government of India Act 1935.
+It was during the British regime that a political awakening among the Mizos in Lushai Hills started taking shape.
+The first political party, the Mizo Common People's Union, was formed on 9 April 1946.
 The Party was later renamed the Mizo Union.
 As the day of Independence drew nearer, the Constituent Assembly of India set up an advisory committee to deal with matters relating to the minorities and the tribal members.
 A sub-committee, under the chairmanship of Gopinath Bordoloi was formed to advise the Constituent Assembly on the tribal affairs in the North East.
 The Mizo Union submitted a resolution of this Sub-committee demanding inclusion of all Mizo-inhabited areas adjacent to Lushai Hills.
 However, a new party called the United Mizo Freedom Organisation (UMFO) came up to demand that Lushai Hills join Burma after Independence.